it-brains/vue-form-plugin/README.md

 - `validationErrorStatusCodes` - HTTP response codes of validation error.
 Can be scalar value (422, 500, etc) or array.
 Default value is 422
 - `commonHttpHeaders` - HTTP headers which will be used with every request
+- `errorHandlers` - function or array of functions which will be called after failed request with response object as parameter

 For using of the wrapper just create instance of `Form`(can be changed with `formClassName` option) class with needed fields:
 ```html